 The fall back-to-school shopping rush may seem a distant dream now, but it is top of mind for parents, over a third of whom have started their shopping already.

-Sixty-six percent of parents will be doing at least some of their shopping on their devices.
-The newer the parent is, the more likely it is they will be using a mobile device to make a purchase.
+Sixty-six percent of parents will be doing at least some of their shopping on their devices—the newer the parent you are, the more likely it is that you’ll be using a mobile device to make a purchase.
 Dads are more likely than moms to do at least a quarter of their shopping from a device as well (41% vs 24%).

 Overall, parents will spend about $912 per child, but that number is skewed by the parents of incoming college freshmen, who will spend about $1,300 per child.

-The most expensive supplies will be (duh) electronics, and many parents will skip brick-and-mortar to order new gadgets for their kids.
+The most expensive supplies will be (duh) electronics, and many parents will skip brick-and-mortar to order new gadgets for their kids though.
 School supplies are still more likely to be bought in stores, according to the survey.